pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### tag_image

-Handles process of image tagging.
+Handles the process of tagging images.
 For repurposing and accessibility purposes, a Figure element should have either an Alt entry or an ActualText entry in its structure element dictionary.
-If both are missing, default behaviour is tagged Figure with empty alt.
+If both are absent, the default behavior is to tag the Figure with an empty alt attribute.

 _keys and values:_
 - "[disable](#disable)" : false